noahgrant/resourcerer/README.md

 1. A request timed out and you want to give the user the option of retrying.
 2. You have made a change to one resource that may render an auxiliary resource stale, and you want to bring the auxiliary resource up-to-date.

-The function takes a list of `ResourceKeys`.
+The function takes a single or a list of `ResourceKeys`.
 Each entry will get refetched.

 ```js
 function MyComponent(props) {